Carrot Cake done right—soft, spiced, frosted with rich cream cheese, and topped with candied pecans for that wow factor.

 Top frosting tips:

-- Use room temp butter and cream cheese.
+- Use room temperature butter and cream cheese.
 Set them out an hour before baking for smooth frosting without lumps.
 Need it faster?
 Here are some quick softening tips.

 - Add powdered sugar slowly.
 Adjust to taste—more sugar makes it sweeter and firmer, less keeps it tangy and soft.